-A) In radio an antenna is the interface between radio waves propagating through space and electric currents moving in metal conductors, used with a transmitter or receiver.
+In radio an antenna is the interface between radio waves propagating through space with electric currents moving in metal conductors.
+A transmitter or receiver therefore uses an antenna.

-B) One of a pair of long, slender, segmented appendages on the heads of insects, centipedes, millipedes, and crustaceans are antennae.
+Antennae are a pair of long, slender, segmented appendages.
+These antennae are on the heads of insects, centipedes, millipedes, and crustaceans.
 Most antennae are organs of touch, but some are sensitive to odors and other stimuli.

-We hope this discussion peaked your interest in Chameleon Antennas products, and as for the source of confusion between antenna or antennae, it were the Greeks: In consideration that an antenna is a device that sends radio and television signals.
-The singular noun antenna is just one of the feelers on a bug’s head — a sensory wand the insect waves around to check out its surroundings.
+Perhaps you’ve wondered about the source of confusion between antenna or antennae, it were the Greeks.
+In consideration that an antenna is a device that sends radio and television signals.
+The singular noun antenna is just one of the feelers on a bug’s head.
+A sensory wand the insect waves around to check out its surroundings are antennae.
 The plural of this antenna is antennae.
 (Those Greeks and their funny words!)

-So, whatever your preference, just remember that antennas are for sending and receiving electromagnetic signals and antennae are flexible sensory appendages.
-Come on by our shop for a cup of coffee with a light-hearted conversation, and pickup something today from Chameleon Antennas.
+So just remember that antennas are for sending and receiving electromagnetic signals and antennae are flexible sensory appendages.